Trees for Delhi

 Delhi's aquifers also stand in danger of depletion on account of excessive use; furthermore, rampant construction activity has contaminated them with cement, paints, varnishes and other construction materials.
-As per the data of Delhi Government, a total of 112,169 trees have been cut down from 2005 to February 2018 due in part to the construction of Delhi Metro and Rapid Transit System.
-Avian diversity is also on the decline in Delhi; perhaps the considerable example of this are the sparrows, which were once abundant in the region but are today restricted to only a few parts of the city.
+As per Delhi Government's data, a total of 112,169 trees have been cut down from 2005 to February 2018 due in part to the construction of Delhi Metro and Rapid Transit System.
+Avian diversity is also on the decline in Delhi; perhaps a considerable example of this is the sparrows, which were once abundant in the region but are today restricted to only a few parts of the city.
 In 2012, the Government of Delhi declared Sparrow as the State Bird of Delhi in order to aid its conservation.
-Trees help in regulating micro-climates by releasing oxygen and absorbing carbon along with other particulate matters.
+Trees help in regulating micro-climates by releasing oxygen and absorbing carbon along with other particulate matter.

 Not only this, trees provide shelter and food for a variety of birds and animals.
 They help to maintain and sustain the local biodiversity by improving natural habitats.
 Flowers, fruits, leaves, buds and woody parts of trees are useful to different species of birds and animals.
 Trees also provide shade, reduce water and air temperatures and contribute to the overall health of aquatic and terrestrial ecosystems by providing habitat, shelter and food to diverse species.
 Thus, the project also contributes positively to the United Nations 2030 agenda on Sustainable Development Goals on Climate Action (13) and Life on Land (15) with the promotion of large native forests

 |Name of the Company||Number of Trees Planted||Fiscal Year|